-- 1. Any additional thoughts on attributes included in digital identities. - 2.
-Any additional thoughts on the use of digital identities in population health research, noting that the only restriction is that demographics in digital identities not be used as search criteria or to stratify populations. - 3.
-Any other thoughts on purpose for use considering the draft DSA and P&Ps. - 4.
-Any additional thoughts on a statewide index.
+- 1. Attributes included in digital identities. - 2.
+The use of digital identities in population health research, noting that the only restriction is that demographics in digital identities not be used as search criteria or to stratify populations. - 3.
+Purposes for use, given considering the draft DSA and P&Ps. - 4.
+The utility of a statewide index.